Skip to content

 module load Qt5/5.15.5-GCCcore-11.3.0

-Once the required modules are loaded, you can compile your application and visualize the performance of your application.
-Finally, we need use command line nsys-ui to open GUI application and load timeline.nsys-rep.
+Once the required modules are loaded, you can compile your application and visualize its performance.
+Finally, we need to use the command line nsys-ui to open the GUI application and load timeline.nsys-rep.

 Compilation and GUI